 Many eCommerce sites are not aware of the importance of a smart product search.
-A visitor who cannot find what its looking for is a user who will probably leave the site immediately.
+A visitor who cannot find what is looking for it’s a user who will probably leave the site immediately.
 Consumers are impatient.
 If they don’t see a product within a couple of search attempts, they are likely to return to Google and click on the next best result.

 A website that shows search results for more personalized and relevant products will improve their conversion rates and increase the average value of their orders.
-Most e-commerce platforms include a basic search engine instead of taking advantage of artificial intelligence technology.
+Most e-commerce platforms include a basic search engine instead of taking advantage of artificial intelligence.

 The use of AI implies not only creating a shorter way to buy but one that includes increasing the value of the final sale by recommending products and displaying content that is personalized and relevant to that particular user.
 Basic search engines and generalization are things of the past.